7targets/7targets-docs/_posts/2021-06-04-how-exactly-does-a-salesperson-drop-a-lead.md

 ---
 date: 2021-06-4
-title: How exactly does a salesperson drop a lead
+title: How exactly does a salesperson drop a lead?
+How to fix the problem?
 video_id: JC2yJnBXzLM
 description:  Possible solution when a salesperson drops a lead.
 type: How-to